-The Apo Island Tour is an entire day of snorkeling with sea turtles, reef fish, sea snakes and hundreds of colorful corals.
+The Apo Island tour is an entire day of snorkeling or diving with sea turtles, reef fish, sea snakes, and hundreds of colorful corals.

-There are also a few small mountain peaks on Apo Island that you can hike.
-As the Atlantis Dive boat didn’t actually take us right to the shoreline we had to paddle a kayak over from the boat to Apo Island with our camera gear.
+There are also a few small mountain peaks on the island that you can choose to hike.
+As our boat didn’t actually take us right to the shoreline we had to paddle a kayak over from the boat to reach the shoreline.

-A barbeque lunch and cold refreshments are included with the Apo Island Tour with Atlantis Dive that is served on-deck around 1:00 pm.
+A barbecue lunch and cold refreshments are included on the Apo Island tour which is served around 12 pm.

-Fun Fact: Apo Island is the longest lasting community lead marine protected area in the Philippines since 1986.
+Interesting Fact: Apo is the longest-lasting community-led marine protected area in the Philippines since 1986.